 Property Ownership Disputes

-- Joint owners where one-party refuses to cooperate in a sale of the property
+- Refusal of a joint owner to cooperate in the sale of a property

-- Sole ownership where there is a dispute for a financial interest in the property to which a party is not the legal owner
+- The financial interest of a party who is not the legal owner of a property

 The Government have made changes to the claims process for low value road traffic accident-related personal injury claims, commonly referred to as ‘whiplash claims’.

 We answer some of the most common questions about property ownership and jointly owned property disputes.
 My partner and I bought our home jointly.
 We were never married but have now separated.
 How much of the property do I own?
 The beneficial interest in the property...